-1.3: Home Use Guidelines
+1.2: Appropriate Use Guidelines

-Questions often arise regarding the use of the devices at home.
-Families are encouraged to participate with their student in exploring and learning about the device.
+Questions often arise regarding the use of the devices.
 THIS DEVICE IS FOR ACADEMIC USE ONLY.

-- All school rules apply for home use of devices. - Use ONLY a lint free, microfiber or soft cotton cloth to clean your computer screen.
+- All school rules apply for use of devices. - Use ONLY a lint free, microfiber or soft cotton cloth to clean your computer screen.
 Bathroom tissues or paper towels may scratch your screen. - NEVER spray any cleaning chemicals such as Windex or other glass cleaners directly on your screen as they may damage it. - Keep all food and drinks away from your device at all times.